SheppCrafd/Blocks-2-TI-84/readme.md

 # Blocks-2 for the TI 84 CE

 A Minecraft-esque game based on [Blocks](https://github.com/TheScienceElf/Blocks-TI-84) for the TI 84 CE calculator.
 In it you can generate natural-looking worlds, place up to 24 different kinds of blocks, keep up to 5 saves, and enjoy real-time shadow effects, transparent water, and a 10 FPS framerate!
-WARNING: takes up a LOT of RAM!!! (thumb drive reccomended)
+WARNING: takes up a LOT of RAM!!!
+(Thumb drive reccomended)

 ![Screenshot](Screenshot.png)